wp-plugins/job-manager/readme.txt

     *    Icons can be assigned to jobs, to make them stand out in the listing
 	*    Customisable fields, so you can display information about your jobs specific to your situation
 	*    Powerful templating system, allowing you to control the look and feel of your jobs and job boards
+	*    Jobs can be easily archived or made public as needed
+	*    Widgets to fit into your WordPress theme
 *    *Job Management*
     *    Jobs can be defined to display between certain dates, or indefinitely
     *    Simple admin interface for editing, updating and creating jobs
 *    *Applications*
-    *    Applicants can apply through the website, using a form that you can customize, so you get the information you need
+    *    Applicants can apply through the website, using a form that you can customize and template, so you get the information you need
     *    Advanced filtering on application forms, to ensure you only get applications that match your criteria: [Documentation](http://code.google.com/p/wordpress-job-manager/wiki/CustomApplicationForm)
     *    Upon successful application, you can be emailed the details, so you're always up to date with new applicants
 *    *Applicant Management*
     *    Simple interface for viewing all applicants
     *    List can be filtered based on any criteria in your custom application form
     *    Email individual or groups of candidates, to keep them updated on new job opportunities in your organisation
+	*    Interview scheduling, linked directly to jobs and applications
+	*    Internal comments, for easy reference when you need to decide

 Related links: